 For now, let’s take a look at the stages of a typical sales funnel, and the purpose of each stage.

 At this stage your user reads about you for the first time.
-It could be through an ad, a blog post, a cold email you’ve sent out, etc.
+It could be through an ad, a blog post, a cold email you’ve sent out, etc. If you conducted your keyword research the right way, you should be able to capture a lot of leads early on by creating targeted content to buyers who are in the “awareness” stage.

-How ever they hear about you, they’ve now aware that you exist.
+However they hear about you, they’ve now aware that you exist.
 Ideally, they’ll transition to the next step.

 Whether they’re reading an ad or an email – the content needs to draw them in.
 Get them interested.